annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top processes in terms of actively used files
 > sysdig -cfd_countby proc.name "fd.type=file"

+* See the top local server ports in terms of established connections
+> sysdig -cfd_countby fd.sport "evt.type=accept"

-* See the top ports in terms of established connections
+* See the top client ports in terms of established connections
 > sysdig -cfd_countby fd.sport "evt.type=accept"